Yazıkonak, Elazığ

 Yazıkonak (former Vertetil, meaning " rose garden") is a belde (town) in the central district (Elazığ District) of Elazığ Province, Turkey.
 It is situated to the west of Keban Dam reservoir.
 The distance to Elazığ is 10 km.
 Its population is 9,606 (2021).
 The town is a relatively new settlement.
 Elazığ Airport which is just at the southwest of Yazıkonak contributed to the rapid increase in population.
 In 1986, it was declared a seat of township.
 Agriculture, cattle rising and light industries are among the economic activities of the town.
-The town is populated by Kurds with a Turkish minority.